 WJE was the waterproofing consultant for the interior contemplative space at the Smithsonian National Museum of African American History and Culture.
 Water emanates at the roof level of the contemplative court, flows down a sloped stone wall, and falls approximately 20 feet into a pool that is accessible to museum patrons.

 Additionally, WJE served as the engineer of record for the parking garage and facade rehabilitation as well as the architect of record for the roofing at Crosstown Concourse.
-The large-scale, mixed-use redevelopment project includes restaurants and retail, a small grocery, a fitness center, health clinics, a charter high school, a contemporary art center, commercial offices, and 265 loft-style apartments.
+The large-scale, mixed-use redevelopment project includes restaurants and retail businesses, a small grocery, a fitness center, health clinics, a charter high school, a contemporary art center, commercial offices, and 265 loft-style apartments.

 Clients turn to WJE when they need a firm that fully understands the aesthetic and functional...
 MORE >Services | Building Enclosures